03 · The organizational lens

 Performance compounds.
 Or it leaks.

 Organizational performance is what executive teams are paid to produce.
-We measure the drag a low-recursive team puts on the business, and the compounding gain when it closes.
-This is where the business case lives.
+We measure the drag a low-recursive team puts on the business, the compounding gain when it closes, and the cultural conditions that decide whether AI creates value or destroys it.

 The cost of a team that has stopped getting better.